EENI Global Business School.

 Share by Twitter

-2. Foreign Direct Investment in the ASEAN Countries: Outlook and Challenges;
+2. Investment in the ASEAN Countries: Outlook and Challenges

-The Subject “Foreign direct investment (ASEAN)” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “Foreign direct investment (ASEAN)” belongs to the following Online Programs taught by EENI Global Business School:

 Foreign Direct Investment (FDI) in the ASEAN

-The goal of the ASEAN Economic Community is to set up the Association of Southeast Asian Nations (ASEAN) as a single market and production base that will make the ASEAN Region more dynamic and competitive.
+The goal of the ASEAN Economic Community is to set up the ASEAN as a single market and production base that will make the ASEAN Region more dynamic and competitive.

 One of the core factors of the ASEAN single market and production base is a free flow of the foreign direct investment.